-A. Drugs, drug paraphernalia, or alcoholic beverages - unlawful possession, use or distribution of drugs or alcohol on school premises or as a part of any of its activities.

-B. Arson - the willful and malicious burning of any part of School Board property.

-- C. Battery or Threat upon a School Board employee the actual unlawful and intentional threatening, touching, or striking of a School Board employee against his/her will, or the intentional causing of bodily harm to a School Board employee or his/her property or immediate family. - D. Robbery the taking of money or other property which may be the subject of larceny from the person or custody of another by force, violence, assault, or by instilling the fear of same. - E. Stealing, larceny, grand theft the intentional unlawful taking and/or carrying away of property valued at \$25 or more belonging to or in the lawful possession or custody of another. - F. Burglary of school property entering or remaining in a structure or conveyance with the intent to commit an offense therein during the hours the premises are closed to the public. - G. Criminal mischief willful and malicious injury or damages at or in excess of \$50 to school board property, to real or personal property or to steal property belonging to another. - H. Possession of firearms any firearm (including a starter gun) which will, or is designed to, or may be readily converted to expel a projectile.
+- A. Drugs, drug paraphernalia, vaping devices, or alcoholic beverages unlawful possession, use or distribution of drugs or alcohol on school premises or as a part of any of its activities. - B. Arson the willful and malicious burning of any part of School Board property. - C. Battery or Threat upon another student or School Board employee the actual unlawful and intentional threatening, touching, or striking of another student or School Board employee against his/her will, or the intentional causing of bodily harm to another student or School Board employee or his/her property or immediate family. - D. Robbery the taking of money or other property which may be the subject of larceny from the person or custody of another by force, violence, assault, or by instilling the fear of same. - E. Stealing, larceny, grand theft the intentional unlawful taking and/or carrying away of property valued at \$25 or more belonging to or in the lawful possession or custody of another. - F. Burglary of school property entering or remaining in a structure or conveyance with the intent to commit an offense therein during the hours the premises are closed to the public. - G. Criminal mischief willful and malicious injury or damages at or in excess of \$50 to school board property, to real or personal property or to steal property belonging to another - H. Possession of firearms any firearm (including a starter gun) which will, or is designed to, or may be readily converted to expel a projectile.
 Students shall be disciplined for simulating a firearm or weapon when it substantially disrupts student learning, causes bodily harm to another person or places another person in reasonable fear of bodily harm.
+Students shall not be disciplined or referred to law enforcement for simulating a
-Students shall not be disciplined or referred to law enforcement for simulating a firearm or weapon when playing, or wearing clothing or accessories which depict a firearm or weapon, or an opinion regarding Second Amendment rights. - I. Unauthorized discharge of any pistol, rifle, shotgun, air gun, or any device, or any other weapon, instrument, or object intended as a weapon; - J. Possession of weapon metallic knuckles, tear gas guns, chemical weapon or device, or any other weapon, instrument, or object intended as a weapon; threatening a person's life or threatening to bring or bringing a weapon.

-- K. Bomb threats any such communication that has the effect of interrupting the educational environment. - L. Explosives possessing, preparing or igniting on School Board property explosives likely to cause bodily injury or property damage. - M. Sexual acts acts of sexual nature including, but not limited to sexual harassment, battery, intercourse, attempted rape, or rape. - N. Aggravated battery intentionally causing great bodily harm, disability or permanent disfigurement, or the use of a deadly weapon. - O. Inciting or participating in a major student disorder leading, encouraging or assisting in major disruptions which results in substantial and material disruption to the educational process or school environment, destruction or damage of private or public property or personal injury to participants or others. - P. Indecent exposure. - Q. Any other violation that the principal may deem reasonable to fall within this category after consideration of extenuating circumstances.
+- firearm or weapon when playing, or wearing clothing or accessories which depict a firearm or weapon, or an opinion regarding Second Amendment rights. - I. Unauthorized discharge of any pistol, rifle, shotgun, air gun, or any device, or any other weapon, instrument, or object intended as a weapon; - J. Possession of weapon metallic knuckles, tear gas guns, chemical weapon or device, or any other weapon, instrument, or object intended as a weapon; threatening a person's life or threatening to bring or bringing a weapon. - K. Bomb threats any such communication that has the effect of interrupting the educational environment. - L. Explosives possessing, preparing or igniting on School Board property explosives likely to cause bodily injury or property damage. - M. Sexual acts acts of sexual nature including, but not limited to sexual harassment, sexting, battery, intercourse, attempted rape, or rape. - N. Written or verbal proposition to engage in sexual acts. - O. Use or possession of obscene and/or pornographic materials or CD's or the pornographic use of the Internet. - P. Aggravated battery intentionally causing great bodily harm, disability or permanent disfigurement, or the use of a deadly weapon. - Q. Inciting or participating in a major student disorder leading, encouraging or assisting in major disruptions which results in substantial and material disruption to the educational process or school environment, destruction or damage of private or public property or personal injury to participants or others. - R. Indecent exposure. - S. Any other violation that the principal may deem reasonable to fall within this category after consideration of extenuating circumstances.